praba01/donation_analytics/README.md

 Testing: I performed 3 tests;
  Test 1: 7 records provided by CC
  Test 2: I created 20 records, verified the results with insight_testsuite Test 3: Downloaded data file from FEC and ran the test for 1million records.
 I could not upload the data file because the size is 166MB. the runtime was 21seconds. insight testsuite came back with PASS.
-Of 21 seconds, 16 seconds were spent in reding data due to slow disk.(I determined this by just running a program to read all records).
+Of 21 seconds, 16 seconds were spent in reading data due to slow disk.(I determined this by just running a program to read all records).

+ The program generates 4 output files in the output dir:
+ 1) repeat_donors.txt                       ===> Output file as expected by the Coding Challange
+ 2) repeat_donors.txt.no_previous_year      ===> This contains records with no previous year donations(with record_id)
+ 3) repeat_donors.txt.invalid               ===> This contains invalid records(with record_id)
+ 4) repeat_donors.txt.first_time            ===> This contains first time donors(with record_id)

 Script Name:   donation.py
 Parameters.:   3 parameters.
 1) Input file containing data, 2) Input file containing Percentile value and 3)output file